kn1xght/Learning-Cybersecurity/Try-Hack-Me/Linux-Fundamentals/linux-fundamentals-3.md

 ### Takeaway

-Grasped higher concepts such as editing, managing, and automating in Linux.
-It’s definitely a rough landscape for beginners to cross, but once you get familiar with it, it’s easy to see why it’s the top choice for developers and cybersecurity professionals.
+Grasping broader concepts like editing, managing, and automating within Linux is a rough landscape to navigate, especially for a beginner like me.
+Even so, it’s easy to see why Linux remains the top choice for developers and cybersecurity professionals — everything about it is built for control, flexibility, and speed.